Campo da Imaculada Conceição

 Campo da Imaculada Conceição is a football stadium in Funchal, Portugal.
 It is currently used for football matches and has a capacity for 1,824 people.
 The stadium is owned by C.S.
 Marítimo and forms part of the Complexo Desportivo do Marítimo training facility.
-The stadium is the home venue of Marítimo's reserve team, Marítimo B, as well as the youth teams.
+The stadium is the home venue of Marítimo's reserve team, Marítimo B as well as the youth teams, and of women´s football.

 History

 The stadium opened in 1966, and was constructed using funds raised by Marítimo's fans who had purchased the land in 1958.
 The stadium received a facelift in the 1980s and again in 2001 when the land adjacent to the site was used to construct the Complexo Desportivo do Marítimo training facility.

 First team matches

 The following first team matches were held in the stadium, when the Estádio dos Barreiros was unavailable.